anebz/cloud/Accreditations/aws_developer_associate.md

 Types of Elasticache:

 * Memcached: *simple* object caching system to offload a db, supports multithreaded performance using multiple cores.
-No multi-AZ capability
+No multi-AZ capability, could have downtime
 * Redis: in-memory key-value store that supports sorted sets, lists, backup and restore.
 Use this if you want high availability, multi-AZ redundancy.
 AWS treats this more like a RDS, with sorting and ranking datasets in memory.
 Not highly durable

 Strategies for caching: